 After four or five years of spring Outdoor School at Camp Meriwether, it was decided by the three directors, head director Bill Bentley, Sandra Archerd, and Dean Bones, all sixth grade teachers, to move camp to the fall.
 It was hoped that a fall Outdoor School on the Oregon coast would experience much better weather.
 Also, it seemed a much better idea to present information and activities at camp that teachers could build on the entire year.
 Camp was being held at that time for three one-week sessions of about 100 sixth graders each.

 In 1990, Creative Memories Co. was disolved as a "for-profit" company and was reformed as a "not-for-profit" company.
 In 1992 the company was given tax exempt status.
 Then in 1997, a law firm representing The Antioch Company of Ohio "insisted" that the name be changed from Creative Memories Co. because they had a Creative Memories divsion.
 To avoid any legal costs, the name was legally changed to Tillamook County Outdoor School.

 The numbers of students per year varied some with an average of approximately 280 sixth graders attending Outdoor School yearly with their teachers, approximately 70 high school students, and quite a number of volunteers and hired staff.
-Neah-Kah-Nie School District, Tillamook School District and Nestucca Valley School District and Santiam Canyon School District sent their sixth graders to camp for a week each fall in the last years that TCODS provided yearly camps.
+Neah-Kah-Nie School District, Tillamook School District, Nestucca Valley School District and Santiam Canyon School District sent their sixth graders to camp for a week each fall in the last years that TCODS provided yearly camps.

 Do you have information about the early history of Outdoor School in Tillamook County?
 If so, please CONTACT TCODS with your information!
 Thank you!